Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 - [ ] Remove the body of the `print2` method and add a semicolon.
 - [x] Remove the body of the `print` method.

-**Explanation**: Chaning line 2 to `public static final String message` raises the error `message not initialized in the default constructor`
+**Explanation**: Changing line 2 to `public static final String message` raises the error `message not initialized in the default constructor`

 #### Q87.
 What is the output of this code?